- In 2022, over 41 million records were sold in the US alone

 When you understand how to efficiently and safely ship your records, it significantly reduces the chances of having the records damaged or lost in transit.
 Here are some tips you should consider:

-· Arrange Drop Offs and Pickups: To make things easier for yourself and your customers, you should arrange for your record shipping boxes to be dropped off or picked up at the closest designated locations of your courier service.
+- Arrange Drop Offs and Pickups: To make things easier for yourself and your customers, you should arrange for your record shipping boxes to be dropped off or picked up at the closest designated locations of your courier service

-· Track Your Order: The fact that the record has shipped does not mean that your work is done.
-If possible, track your order until you are sure it has been delivered to your customers.
+- Track Your Order: The fact that the record has shipped does not mean that your work is done.
+If possible, track your order until you are sure it has been delivered to your customers

-What Couriers Can Ship Vinyls?
+Which Couriers Can Ship Vinyls?

 When it comes to shipping these records, you’ll find that there are plenty of courier services available.
 We’ve tracked down a few of the most popular:

-The USPS Media Mail is an affordable and convenient mailing service that is mostly used for shipping records around the world.
+USPS Media Mail is an affordable and convenient mailing service that is mostly used for shipping records around the world.
 The downside is that this is one of the longest courier delivery times.

 This courier is capable of shipping your highly valuable records to your customers, and it offers insurance, which is why we consider this one of the best ways to ship records.

-UPS has a good track record for good local and international deliveries, and the courier’s services include insurance, tracking, and the timely arrival of orders.
+UPS has a good track record for local and international deliveries, and the courier’s services include insurance, tracking, and the timely arrival of orders.
 The only downside is that it is usually the most expensive option.